bhosalevivek04/TechFiesta-Hackathon-Project/IoT Backend/Readme.md

-# Backend Sensor Data API
+# IoT Backend Sensor Data API

-This project is a Node.js backend application that provides an API for managing sensor data.
+This project is a Node.js backend application that provides an API for managing sensor data from IoT devices.
 It uses Express for the server framework and MongoDB for data storage.

 ## Features